-5. Secondary school places are planned on a territory-wide basis5.
+- 5. Secondary school places are planned on a territory-wide basis5.
 This has the advantage of containing the number of new schools required to be built.
 Nevertheless, in identifying sites for building new secondary schools, we would seek to balance the supply and demand at the district level as far as possible.
-As far as the Sha Tin District is concerned, if we exclude the supply of school places provided by DSS schools which may charge a school fee and recruit students from all over the territory, we project that it will have a shortfall of 12 secondary school classes by 20076.

-- 6. The Sha Tin District, in which 102ET is located, currently has 45 public sector primary school premises providing 1 137 classrooms.
+For the Sha Tin District, if we exclude the supply of school places provided by DSS schools which may charge a school fee and recruit students from all over the territory, we project that it will have a shortfall of 12 secondary school classes by 20076. - 6.
+The Sha Tin District, in which 102ET is located, currently has 45 public sector primary school premises providing 1 137 classrooms.
 There will be no new supply of classrooms (except those to be provided by a new DSS school to be completed in 2005 and 102ET itself).
-SEM forecasts that the provision will be sufficient to meet the projected demand for 972 classes for the full implementation of whole-day primary schooling by the 2007/08 school year, with a nominal surplus of 165 classrooms7. - 7.
-Apart from meeting the projected demand for school places from a macro-planning perspective, our School Building Programme is designed to upgrade the quality of education and to help implement various policy objectives.
-Among other things, we would like to promote the "through-train" mode through the allocation of school premises.
-Under the "through-train" arrangement, students of the linked primary schools are allowed to proceed to the linked secondary schools without going through the Secondary 1 school places allocation process.
-This will better enable the development of a coherent curriculum with continuity of learning experience throughout the primary and secondary schooling as well as professional collaboration between teachers of the primary and secondary sections.
-We also believe that this helps promote students' effective learning and smoothen their transition from primary to secondary education.
-The proposed project 102ET is a secondary-cum-primary school to be operated under a "through-train" arrangement.
+SEM forecasts that the provision will be sufficient to meet the projected demand for 972 classes for the full implementation of whole-day primary schooling by the 2007/08 school year.
+If we exclude the supply of DSS school places, there would be a projected nominal surplus of 165 classrooms7.